Rate Limiting

 shard | number | Which shard was sampled |

-retryAt | number | undefined | Client timestamp when tokens become available |
+retryAt | number | undefined | Client timestamp when tokens become available.
+Infinity means no shard can serve the requested count. |

 If you need precise projected values (for custom gauges), call check(ts, count).